 According to the National Institute for Health and Clinical Excellence, Ventilator-associated pneumonia, VAP, is defined as pneumonia that has developed in a patient after at least 48 hours of intubation (Standring & Oddie, 2011).
 VAP is responsible for 47% of infections in patients in intensive care units (Cason, et al, 2007).
-When a patient contracts VAP, it prolongs their stay in the ICU and can lead to death in critically ill patients; mortality rate is between 20% and 70% (Cason, et al, 2007).
+When a patient contracts VAP, it prolongs their stay in the ICUSpell out Intensive Care Unit the first time. and can lead to death in critically ill patients; mortality rate is between 20% and 70% (Cason, et al, 2007).
 Because VAP can cause such complications, it is important to abide by evidence based protocols and guidelines of prevention.

 Summary of Evidence Based Protocol

 The National Guideline Clearinghouse outlined a protocol for the prevention of VAP.
-The protocol focuses on implementing the ventilator bundle, which has five key components: Elevation of the head of the bed, daily breaks from sedation and assessment of readiness to extubate, peptic ulcer disease prophylaxis, deep venous thrombosis prophylaxis, and daily oral care with chlorhexidine (Institute, 2011).
+The protocol focuses on implementing the ventilator bundle, elaborate more on what the ventilator bundle is.which has five key components: Elevation of the head of the bed, daily breaks from sedation and assessment of readiness to extubate, peptic ulcer disease prophylaxis, deep venous thrombosis prophylaxis, and daily oral care with chlorhexidine (Institute, 2011).
 There are other interventions and considerations listed, but these five are stressed the most.

 Impact of Protocol on Nurses